fish-shell/fish-shell/doc_src/cmds/printf.rst

 .. only:: builder_man

-          NOTE: This page documents the fish builtin ``printf``.
+          NOTE: This page documents the ghoti builtin ``printf``.
           To see the documentation on the ``printf`` command you might have, use ``command man printf``.

 ``printf`` uses the format string *FORMAT* to print the *ARGUMENT* arguments.
 This means that it takes format specifiers in the format string and replaces each with an argument.

 The *FORMAT* argument is re-used as many times as necessary to convert all of the given arguments.
-So ``printf %s\n flounder catfish clownfish shark`` will print four lines.
+So ``printf %s\n flounder catghoti clownghoti shark`` will print four lines.

 Unlike :doc:`echo <echo>`, ``printf`` does not append a new line unless it is specified as part of the string.